 We remember our first Airbnb experience.

-As two lots of couples heading out to Iceland, we found a luxury Airbnb apartment that was half the price of an average local hotel room and offered far more in terms of comfort.
+As two lots of couples headed out to Iceland, we found a luxury Airbnb apartment that was half the price of an average local hotel room and offered far more in terms of comfort.

 We wondered whether it was going to be a shambles and perhaps not as advertised, however, it turned out to be just the start of our Airbnb love affair!

-If you are travelling somewhere that has notoriously expensive accommodation, then this is a great way to experience it whilst saving the cash for other activities.
+If you are traveling somewhere that has notoriously expensive accommodation, then this is a great way to experience it whilst saving the cash for other activities.
 London is one of the best places to take advantage of this.